Applicable Law concerning the German Forced Share

 Those who have waived their future right to inherit (Erbverzicht) or future right to claim the forced share (Pflichtteilsverzicht) have no right to the forced share.
 See §§ 2345 (2), 2346 (1) 2 BGB.

-Individuals, who have waived their rights over the future inheritance, will not to be included when calculating the forced share.
+Individuals who have waived their rights over the future inheritance will not be included when calculating the forced share.
 See § 2310 2 BGB.
 This results in the remaining forced heirs receiving additional assets.

 If there is more than one forced heir, the future decedent should not ask for a waiver of right over future inheritance (Erbverzicht), but instead only ask for a waiver of rights over the forced share (Pflichtteilsverzicht).